-Temple festivals and ceremonies are almost daily occurrences so you may well chance upon one, but for those not lucky enough to view an authentic ceremony, traditional Balinese dances are performed nightly at nearby Bona village.
+Temple festivals and ceremonies occur almost daily so you may well chance upon one.
+For those not lucky enough to view an authentic ceremony, traditional Balinese dances are performed nightly at nearby Bona village.

 - Arts and crafts